Chryfi/LectorLips/README.md

 A cool script that allows to convert Adobe Characte Animator mouth animation data into a sequencer morph.
 <br><br>
 ## Setup
-First you need to install Python.
+First you need to install Python, for example, via Microsoft Store.
 You probably need to restart your computer after installing it.
-Test ouf if the command `python` works.
+Test ouf if the command `python` works in the CMD.
 It should look something like this:

 ![Screenshot_658](https://user-images.githubusercontent.com/71967555/206724791-961cb012-f198-4d24-b31d-5acb22da707b.png)

-Now you need to tell the script what filenames the mouth pictures have and which mouth they belong to.
+Now you need to tell the script how your mouth textures are named like and which Character Animator mouth they belong to.
 The image [visemeMapping.jpg](./visemeMapping.jpg) shows the mouth shapes used by Adobe Character Animator.
 The numbers indicate the order in which you have to define your image file names.

-Type `cmd` into the file explorer in the LectorLips folder like this:
+Type `cmd` into the file explorer in the LectorLips folder like this to open the CMD in that folder:

 ![Screenshot_659](https://user-images.githubusercontent.com/71967555/206726526-122a93c3-4212-41e6-927b-7faf01becd76.png)

-This will open the CMD in that folder.
-Now you need to enter the command
+Now you need to enter the command to setup the names of your mouth textures.
 ```
 python __init__.py -create_viseme_mapping 0.png 1.png 2.png 3.png 4.png 5.png 6.png 7.png 8.png 9.png 10.png 11.png 12.png 13.png 14.png
 ```